 A wearable artificial pancreas co-developed by BU’s Ed Damiano and Firas El-Khatib has been shown to automatically manage type 1 diabetes, for which patients currently check their own blood sugar levels and determine the amount of insulin needed.
 In two five-day trials, one involving 32 adolescents and one involving 20 adults, the system of components performed better than conventional pumps on several measures, including the average blood sugar levels over the five-day period in both adults and adolescents, the average number of interventions among adolescents, and the amount of time that glucose levels fell too low among adults.
 The so-called bionic pancreas consists of a glucose monitor, a pump for insulin and another for glucagon, and an iPhone that runs an algorithm that autonomously computes how much insulin or glucagon to administer at a given time.
-The results of the studies, which Damiano, a College of Engineering associate professor of biomedical engineering, and El-Khatib, a senior research scientist, conducted under the direction of endocrinologist Steven Russell at Massachusetts General Hospital (MGH), were published this week in the New England Journal of Medicine and reported June 15 at a meeting of the American Diabetes Association in San Francisco.
+The results of the studies, which Damiano, a College of Engineering associate professor of biomedical engineering, and El-Khatib, a senior research scientist, conducted in collaboration with endocrinologist Steven Russell at Massachusetts General Hospital (MGH), were published this week in the New England Journal of Medicine and reported June 15 at a meeting of the American Diabetes Association in San Francisco.

 “This was a very ambitious study,” says Damiano.
 “It was the first test of our mobile device, and it allowed subjects to walk around Boston.
 They could visit restaurants, museums and shops.
 It really let people be themselves.”